 - 12. At least quarterly, as part of the review of the annual and quarterly financial statements, receive an oral report from the Company's counsel concerning legal and regulatory matters that may have a material impact on the financial statements. - 13.
 Based on discussions with management and the external auditor, in the Committee's discretion, recommend to the Board whether the annual financial statements and MD&A of the Company should be approved for filing with applicable securities regulators and provision to the Company's shareholders, as required, prior to their disclosure. - 14.
-Review the general types and presentation format of information that is appropriate for the Company to disclose in earnings news releases or other earnings guidance provided to analysts and rating agencies. - 15.
+Review the general types of financial information that it is appropriate for the Company to disclose to external public stakeholders. - 15.
 Review with management and the external auditor the quarterly financial statements and MD&A prior to their release and recommend to the Board for consideration the quarterly results, financial statements, and MD&A prior to filing them with or furnishing them to the applicable securities regulators and prior to any public announcement of financial results for the periods covered, including a written report of the results of the external auditor's reviews of the quarterly financial statements, significant adjustments, new accounting policies, any disagreements between the external auditor and management and the impact on the financial statements of significant events, transactions or changes in accounting principles or estimates that potentially affect the quality of financial reporting.